 Prior teaching experience or knowledge of a language other than English is not required.

 In your initial training, you'll receive a copy of the tutoring guidebook, LitStart: Strategies for Adult Literacy and ESL Tutors.
 This book provides the strategies and background necessary to tutor an adult in the skills of reading, writing, and speaking English.
 It explains the goal setting and lesson planning process in a simple, straight-forward way, and provides guidance on tutoring both English as a Second Language (ESL) and Basic Adult Literacy (reading and writing) for English-speakers.
-Further training is offered at quarterly Tutors Talking to Tutors meetings and in-service trainings.
-Recommended ESL and Basic Literacy student books and teacher manuals are available for tutors to check out in our office in the Venice Library and the Literacy Volunteers' cubicle in the North Port Library.
+Further training is offered in Tutor Chats on Zoom and Volunteer Online Resources below.
+Recommended ESL and Basic Literacy student books and teacher manuals are available for tutors to check out in our office in the Venice Library and our office in the North Port Library.

 BE A VOLUNTEER

 Literacy Volunteers invite you to become a member and contribute your services.
 Without volunteers and financial help, we cannot complete our important mission.